nuzcraft/slimes_in_this_dungeon/design/PROJECT_PLAN.md

 #### Sprite Updates
 Make changes to sprites to make them look nicer or mesh better.
 This can include creating and adding in new sprites.
 #### Sound Effects and Music
-Add sound effects for attacks, special abilities, movement etc. as well as a background track.
+Add sound effects for attacks, special abilities, movement etc. as well as a background track. **DONE**
 #### RED
 Create the Red level and integrate it into the game
 #### BLUE